hanggrian/ktfx/README.md

 Ktfx
 ====
-[Kotlin] extensions for JavaFX app development that focuses on API similarity to Kotlin standard library.
-Written in spirit of [anko].
+Written in spirit of [anko], it aims to make JavaFX app development less painful with the help of Kotlin technologies.

-Ktfx consists of several parts:
- * Ktfx Commons: a lightweight library full of helpers.
- * Ktfx Layouts: a fast and type-safe way to write dynamic JavaFX layouts.
- * Ktfx Listeners: use standard Kotlin functions in JavaFX events.
- * Ktfx Coroutines: much like Ktfx Listeners, but with `kotlinx.coroutines` capabilities.
+* Full of helpers for common JavaFX operations.
+* Write dynamic layout with Kotlin DSL.
+* Use coroutines directly from JavaFX API.

 [Download](https://github.com/hendraanggrian/ktfx/wiki/Download)
 ----------
-All artifacts are linked to [JCenter].

 ```gradle
 repositories {
     jcenter()